Analysis | Even in political overtime, views of Trump are stubbornly partisan

 The Senate trial that resulted from the impeachment was largely predetermined, given the partisan nature of American politics.
 The only surprise was that one Republican (Sen. Mitt Romney of Utah) voted to convict Trump instead of zero Republicans.
 This comported with public opinion: The vast majority of Republicans objected to Trump’s removal from office.

 The second impeachment of Trump was significantly different.
 Within a week of a violent mob overrunning the U.S. Capitol on Jan.
-6, Trump was impeached for having incited the incident both in the weeks before and that very morning.
+6, Trump was impeached on a charge of inciting the incident both in the weeks before and that very morning.
 The vote to impeach was the most bipartisan in history, with 10 Republicans joining every Democrat in supporting the move.
 Democrats hoped for a speedy trial in the Senate to oust Trump from office before his term ended, but the then-Republican-led Senate pushed the trial until February, after Biden had been inaugurated following the election win that Trump had repeatedly denied.

 Yet, despite the difference between the first and second impeachments, public opinion on what the Senate should do in response to the impeachment — convict Trump or acquit him — hasn’t changed much.
 Trump’s was the most polarized presidency in the history of modern political polling, and that pattern has held even after Trump left office.